ziimir/tower-ansible/readme.md

-# TODO: сделать из этого всего ансибл скрипт
+# TODO: make ansible script from this